Helping Cyclists Save Money.

 I didn’t understand why people hated on “Walmart-quality” products until I ended up jobless during the recession.

-The local staffing company found me $9 per hour work assembling gas caps at a local factory.
+The local staffing company found me a $9 per hour job assembling gas caps at a local factory.
 I jumped at the chance — if nothing else it would let me pay my cell phone and rent bills.

 There were two types of gas caps that we assembled.
 They looked identical except that one was gray and one was orange.
-When I enquired, I found out that the gray ones were made of thinner plastic to meet the pricing demands of the big chain stores.
+When I enquired, I found out that the gray ones were made of thinner plastic to meet the pricing demands of some of the big chain stores.
+The Orange ones were sold to the more specialty stores and cost more retail.

-Now, I want to disclaim here that I don’t remember exactly which stores were buying cheaper gas caps.
-Walmart may not have been buying a single gas cap.
+Now, I want to disclaim here that I don’t remember exactly which stores were buying the lower-quality gas caps.
+Walmart, for example, may not have been buying a single gas cap.
 I don’t malign these companies.

 But there were very real economies of scale where stores that ordered large quantity in bulk could request thinner materials to cut costs.